aidanbrown87/one_day_away/src/pages/tales-from-a-tiny-house-1/index.md

 ![Tiny House](./images/DSC_5310.jpg)

 We also introduced the pooch to the sea.
-It turns out that terriers aren't renowned for loving the water, even in spite of multiple attempts to coax him in.
+It turns out that terriers aren't renowned for loving the water, in spite of multiple attempts to coax him in.

 | | |
 | - | - |